vowchain/vowchain-sdk/doc/lib/id/id_helper.md

 # IdHelper

-`IdHelper` allows to easily perform all the operations related to the commercio.network `id` module.
+`IdHelper` allows to easily perform all the operations related to the Vow Chain `id` module.

 ## Provided operations